-As one of Deadwood’s smallest and most intimate bed-and-breakfasts, the 1899 Inn has a set of amenities that differs from most traditional hotels.
+As one of Deadwood’s smallest and most intimate places to stay, the 1899 Inn has a set of amenities that can differ from traditional hotels.

 Gas fireplace.
 The large fireplace on the first floor was originally built to burn anthracite coal, a common household heating fuel in the late 19th century.
 In early 2015, the innkeepers converted the fireplace to use a natural gas insert.
 A fire burns there most mornings and evenings in the fall, winter and spring, and occasionally on chilly summer nights.